tndrle/node-sqlite3-wasm/README.md

 ### `Database.get(sql, [values, options]) -> row`

-Creates a prepared statement, executes it with the given values and returns the first resulting row as an objects.
+Creates a prepared statement, executes it with the given values and returns the first resulting row as an object.
 The prepared statement is finalized automatically.

 Arguments